omrylcn/py-cellar/README.md

-# PY-CELLAR
+# py-cellar

-PY-CELLAR is a comprehensive repository that encompasses Machine Learning (ML), MLOps, and DataOps projects.
+py-cellar is a comprehensive repository that encompasses Machine Learning (ML), MLOps, and DataOps projects.
 This repository provides production-ready templates and tools for building robust ML applications and data pipelines.

 ## Repository Structure